-Agency, Permit/ Condition Type Condition/Requirement General Timing Status minimum, the training shall include a description of listed species and its habitat, the importance of the species and its habitat, general measures that are being implemented to conserve the species as they relate to the project, and the boundaries within which the project may be accomplished.
+Agency, Permit/ Condition Type Condition/Requirement General Timing Status Type minimum, the training shall include a description of listed species and its habitat, the importance of the species and its habitat, general measures that are being implemented to conserve the species as they relate to the project, and the boundaries within which the project may be accomplished.
 Brochures, books, and briefings may be used in the training session, provided that a qualified person is on hand to answer any questions.
-4. A USFWS and CDFW-approved biologist shall be present at the work site until such time as all removal of the listed species, instruction of workers, and habitat disturbance have been completed.
+4.A USFWS and CDFW-approved biologist shall be present at the work site until such time as all removal of the listed species, instruction of workers, and habitat disturbance have been completed.
 After this time, the contractor or permittee shall designate a person to monitor on-site compliance with all minimization measures.
 The USFWS and CDFW-approved biologist shall ensure that this individual receives training outlined in above No. 3 of Mitigation Measure BIO-3 and in the identification of California red-legged frogs and California tiger salamander.
 The monitor and the USFWS and CDFW-approved biologist shall have the authority to halt any action that might result in impacts that exceed the levels anticipated by the United States Army Corps of Engineers (USACE) and USFWS during review of the proposed action.
-If work is topped, the USACE and USFWS shall be notified immediately by the USFWS and CDFW-approved biologist or onsite biological monitor.
-5.During project activities, all trash that may attract predators shall be properly contained, removed from the work site, and disposed of regularly.
-Following construction, all trash and construction debris shall be removed from work areas.
-6.All refueling, maintenance, and staging of equipment and vehicles shall occur at least 20 meters from any riparian habitat or water body.
+If work is stopped, the USACE and USFWS shall be notified immediately by the USFWS and CDFW-approved biologist or on-site biological monitor.
+5. During project activities, all trash that may attract predators shall be removed from work areas.
+6. All refueling, maintenance, and staging of equipment and vehicles shall occur at least 20 meters from any riparian habitat or water body.
 The permittee shall ensure contamination of habitat does not occur during such operations.
-Prior to the onset of work, the permittee shall prepare a plan to allow a prompt and effective response to any accident as pill
+Prior to the onset of work, the permittee shall prepare a plan to allow a prompt and effective response to any accidental spills.
+All workers shall be informed of the importance of preventing spills and of the appropriate measures to take should a spill occur.
+7. A USFWS and CDFW-approved biologist shall ensu exotic plant species shall be avoided to the maximum extent possible.
+When practicable,